-215. Stage Lighting I
+261. Stage Lighting I

 An exploration of the properties of light and their relation to the stage play in production.
 Areas to be covered include electrical theory, color theory, stage lighting design theory, and control systems.
 Students will develop an understanding of the potentials of the lighting instruments available to the designer and the uses of computer memory control.
 Crew work will be required.
 Offered in alternate years.
-Meets general academic requirement A.